Bringing you the

 that is old enough to take care of themselves, has

-their own free will which they can use for their
+their own free will which they can use, or not use, for their

 It's their free will, not yours or your husband's.